openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 to define the tags to be added to the resources created by installer and in-cluster operators.

-If `platform.azure.userTags` of install-config has any tag defined same will be added to all the azure resources created by Openshift except, when the tag validation fails due to any of below conditions
+If `platform.azure.userTags` of install-config has any tag defined same will be added to all the azure resources created by Openshift except, when the tag validation fail to meet any of the below conditions
 1. A tag name can have a maximum of 128 characters.
     - Tag name has a limit of 512 characters for all resources except for storage accounts, which has a limit of 128 characters and hence tag name